wernerd/SimpleKotlinLogger/Readme.md

 * A simple appender which prints out the formatted message on standard output using println
 * The Android appender output the message using the appropriate Android Log.* functions

-As an example how to write an own appender the example code contains the `ListLogAppender`, a simple implementation that stores the latest log messages in a list.
+As an example how to implement an own appender the example code contains `ListLogAppender`, a simple implementation that stores the latest log messages in a list.
 An small list activity shows how to use this list and to see logs in an application view without using logcat.
 Application may add an appender for example to forward log message to analytic functions or alike.